alankritmishra/alankritmishra.github.io/RAG_Research/Multimodal_RAG_review.md

 ### 2. Vector Search

 Once we have our embeddings, we need a way to efficiently search through them.
 This is where vector search comes into play.
+Vector search enables the system to find relevant information based on the meaning rather than exact matches.
+This is crucial for multimodal data where the relevance might span across different data types.
 It's like having a super-fast librarian who can find related information across different types of media in the blink of an eye.

 Check out this comparison of vector search approaches: